 Lorna’s is currently a full-time studio potter in Durango, Colorado.

 My work is soda fired porcelain.
-It begins with the consideration of function, and the goal is for the form and surface of the pots to be interdependent.
-Making the work starts with a three dimensional division of space, continues with drawing on the surface, and finishes with the addition of color.
+It begins with the consideration of function, and the goal is for the form and surface of the pots to be integrated.
+Making the work starts with a three-dimensional division of space, continues with drawing on the surface, and finishes with the addition of color.

 Functional pottery, in its connection to sustenance, closely relates to the human body, revealing what it means to be human.
 Handmade pots are potent in their power to reveal the extraordinary, within the ordinary.
 I am driven by the insatiable pursuit of the “good pot”.
 Successful in terms of tactile, visual, and functional attributes; lastingly significant when packed with the passion of the maker- reflecting humanity, and contributing to the craft.

 More information about Lorna can be found at: lornameadenpottery.com